bburch01/joker/README.md

 ## About

-The joker web service was created to be submitted to the Armada Group as the coding exercise portion of an initial screening for a contract position as a software engineer at Apple Inc.
+Intended to be submitted to the Armada Group, the joke web service is the coding exercise portion of the interview process for a position as a contract Golang developer at Apple Inc.

 ## Usage